 Dr. Andreas Eickelkamp

-Dr. Andreas Eickelkamp is responsible for press and public relations and for the ufug.de website.
+Dr. Andreas Eickelkamp is responsible for press and public relations and for the ufuq.de website.
 He is a trained journalist and holds a doctorate in communication science.

 Eickelkamp has experience with daily newspapers, magazines and online services.
 He was responsible for the press and public relations of the non-governmental organisation foodwatch, worked for the German Press Agency/dpa-Infografik and for the federal programme “Live Democracy!” of the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth.

-Aylin Yavaş is coordinating the project “How do we want to live?” in Berlin and majors in social sciences at Berlin’s Humboldt University.
+Aylin Yavaş is project coordinator of the project “How do we want to live?” at ufuq.de’s Berlin office for pedagogy between Islam, anti-Muslim racism and Islamism.
+She holds an MA in social sciences from Humboldt-Universität zu Berlin.

 Among the key focus areas of her work are anti-Muslim racism and discrimination as well as racism in language and in the media.
 Moreover she is actively involved in campaigns directed against anti-Semitism among youths.

-Corina Flaig is an educational research assistant at ufuq.de’s Bavaria Office.
+Corina Flaig is an educational consultant at ufuq.de’s Bavaria Office.
 She coordinates workshops and seminars in the areas of youth prevention and refugees and works as an event organiser.

 Flaig earned a degree in educational sciences with a focus on adult and continuing education, intercultural education, and civic engagement.
 She worked as a counsellor for the Arbeitsgemeinschaft Friedenspädagogik (AGFP Munich), as a caregiver for unaccompanied refugee minors for AWO Augsburg, and as a drama teacher for EduLift Kathmandu.

-Dr. Götz Nordbruch is a social scientist and scholar of Islam as well as a co-founder and co-executive director of ufuq.de.
+Dr. Götz Nordbruch is a social scientist and co-founder and co-executive director of ufuq.de.

 Nordbruch served as a research associate at the Institut de recherches et d’études sur le monde arabe et musulman in Aix-en-Provence and at the Georg-Eckert-Institut – Leibniz-Institut – for international textbook research in Braunschweig.
 From 2008 to 2011, he served as an assistant professor at the Centre for Contemporary Middle East Studies at the University of Southern Denmark.

 His work focuses on youth cultures in Islam, racism, and Islamism, the use of media by young Muslims and migrants, as well as the prevention of radicalisation in education.
-Nordbruch is co-head of the national umbrella organisation Bundesarbeitsgemeinschaft religiös begründeter Extremismus.
+Until March 2020, Nordbruch served as co-head of the national umbrella organisation Bundesarbeitsgemeinschaft religiös begründeter Extremismus.

 Dr. Jochen Müller is a scholar of Islam and co-founder and co-executive director of ufuq.de.